Uniswap/docs/docs/V3/reference/UniswapV3Pool.md

     address recipient, bool zeroForOne, int256 amountSpecified, uint160 sqrtPriceLimitX96, bytes data ) external returns (int256 amount0, int256 amount1)
 ```
+Swap token0 for token1, or token1 for token0

 The caller of this method receives a callback in the form of IUniswapV3SwapCallback#uniswapV3SwapCallback

 #### Parameters: